The Directed Grid Theorem: From Fences to Cylindrical Grids

 \subsection{Taming jumps}

-The previous results solve the easy cases in our argument, i.e.~where the bottom-up linkage $\RRR$ avoids a large part of the fence (i.e., case (i)).
+The previous results solve the easy cases in our argument, i.e.~where the bottom-up linkage $\RRR$ avoids a large part of the fence (i.e., Case (i) from the beginning of the section).
 It has the following consequence that we will use in all our arguments below.
 Suppose $\FFF$ is a huge fence and $\RRR$ is an $\FFF$-bottom-up linkage.
-If $\RRR$ avoids any tiny subfence, where ``tiny'' essentially means $4k^2$, then this implies that $\FFF\cup\RRR$ contains a cylindrical grid of order $k$ as a butterfly minor.
-Hence, for that not to happen, almost all paths of $\RRR$ must hit every tiny subfence of $\FFF$.
-In particular, this observation will be used in the next lemma to show that $\RRR$ not only must hit every small subfence, but it must in fact go through $\FFF$ in a very nice way, namely going up ``row by row''.
-This indeed finishes Case (ii).
-We give a formal definition and prove this lemma next.
+If $\RRR$ avoids any small sub-fence, where ``small'' essentially means $4k^2$, then this implies that $\FFF\cup\RRR$ contains a cylindrical grid of order $k$ as a butterfly minor.
+Hence, for that not to happen, almost all paths of $\RRR$ must hit every small sub-fence of $\FFF$.
+In particular, this observation will be used in the next lemma to show that $\RRR$ not only must hit every small sub-fence, but it must in fact go through $\FFF$ in a very nice way, namely going up ``row by row''.
+This analysis will imply Case (ii) above.
+We give a formal definition and a proof of this statement next.